microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

         }
 ```

 We override the `search_space` function to tune two hyperparameters only, "n_estimators" and "max_leaves".
 They are both random integers in the log space, ranging from 4 to data-dependent upper bound.
 The lower bound for each corresponds to low training cost, hence the "low_cost_init_value" for each is set to 4.
-For a complete guide about how to set the search space, please refer to [search space](Tune-User-Defined-Function#search-space).
+For a complete guide about how to set the domain, please refer to [search space](Tune-User-Defined-Function#search-space).

 ### How to set time budget